 There are certain types of mental illnesses that can be more stigmatized than others making it harder for people to receive treatment or be accepted by their peers.
-Borderline personality disorder has one of the worst stigmas in the realm of mental health especially among clinicians.
+Borderline personality disorder has one of the worst stigmas in the realm of mental health, especially among clinicians.

-Surprisingly, many therapists are hesitant to even treat patients with borderline personality disorder because such a stigma exists that these patients are highly unstable and difficult to work with.
+Surprisingly, many therapists are hesitant to even treat patients with a borderline personality disorder because such a stigma exists that these patients are highly unstable and difficult to work with.
 According to interviews with a number of mental health clinicians, a diagnosis of borderline personality disorder can often signal healthcare providers that this patient will be more challenging and some providers will even avoid working with people in the diagnosis group.

 The apprehensiveness and sometimes refusal to work with BPD patients can make it more difficult for them to receive treatment as they are often seen as though they don’t belong in the medical system.

 A borderline personality disorder is a mental illness that can often cause unstable moods and behavior and can make it difficult for people to maintain relationships.
 People with BPD have trouble regulating their emotions and thoughts and can sometimes engage in reckless behavior.